richdayandnight/data-science-notebook/interactive-data-visualization-for-the-web/chapter-5.md

 # Interactive Data Visualization for the Web
 # Chapter 5: Data

-Data must be bound to elements within the page
+## Data must be bound to elements within the page

-python3 -m http.server 8888 &.
+## To run a server

-python -m SimpleHTTPServer 8888 &.
+`python3 -m http.server 8888 & .`

 ## Chaining Methods
     - handoff